camunda/camunda-docs/docs/reference/announcements.md

 - **Artifact ID change**:
   - The `artifactId` will change from `zeebe-client-java` to `camunda-client-java`.

+### Deprecation: Zeebe Go client & zbctl

+The Zeebe Go Client and zbctl will be officially deprecated with the 8.6 release as part of our efforts to streamline the Camunda 8 API experience.
+This client and CLI utility will not get released starting with Camunda 8.6, will no longer receive new features, and will be transitioned to a community-maintained status.

 ### Camunda 8 SaaS - Required cluster update

 :::caution